yangfan-hu/Fast-SNN/README.md

 #### Evaluate Converted SNNs
 The time steps of SNNs are automatically calculated from activation precision, i.e., T = 2^b-1.
+By default, we use signed IF neuron model.
 ```
 optinal arguments:
     --u                    Use unsigned IF neuron model